whatnote/BrackenPenTurner/README.md

 log on to your gmail account/ set one up; go to settings.

+First we need to set-up and app password.

 click on Accounts and Imports, then other google account settings.

 <img src="https://github.com/whatnote/BrackenPenTurner/blob/main/ReadMePics/deployement/Gmail1.jpg">